mariozuany/kooba-frontend-challenge/README.md

 * We're looking for solid use of code style best practices
 * Use any packages or libraries you like for slider functionality or write the code yourself.
 Whatever you choose, make sure it's something you are comfortable with.
 * Whatever you build should work properly in the latest versions of Chrome, Firefox and Safari.
 IE is not important here (Hooray!)
-* Creativity - We would love to see your creativity shine: animations, microinteractions, general inventiveness.
+* Creativity - We would love to see your creativity shine: animations, micro-interactions, general inventiveness.
 Go wild!
+* Keep performance and accessibility in mind.
-* We would love to see ES6 used if you're writing Javascript
+* We would love to see Javascript used (no jQuery please), with ES6+ where appropriate.
+* Please avoid using any styling frameworks (Bootstrap, Tailwind etc.)

 When you're ready to deliver, please send your zipped source and compiled files to ronan.mccormack@kooba.ie, or alternatively push to a git repository you can share.